What is Aluminium Chloride (AlCl3)?

 - Aluminium chloride can be used to bring in or attach aldehyde groups on aromatic series or rings.
 For instance, we can look at the Gatterman-Koch reaction, the Lewis acid (aluminium chloride) is used to remove a chloride ion from the species.

 - It is also used in polymerization and isomerization reactions of light molecular weight hydrocarbons.
-Some common examples include the production of ethylbenzene or manufacture of dodecylbenzene for detergents.
+Some common examples include the production of dodecylbenzene for detergents.

 - Aluminium chloride can be mixed with aluminium along with arene to synthesize bis(arene) metal complexes.